morethanmaps/morethanmaps.github.io/kalbarri-workshop.md

 <br>

 The <a href="/kalbarri-workbook.html" target="_blank">Notebook</a> provides a summary of the workshop for use in follow-me style sessions.
+This is a <a href="https://code.earthengine.google.com/b026c09fe77c7d7955a08ce58a1a8b6e" target="_blank">rescue</a> script in case you lose your work during a workshop.

 There are some example applications to explore educational resources using Google Earth Engine or visualisations of analyses conducted using Google Earth Engine.